phillymesh/documents/service_setup/monitoring/1_node_exporter.md

-# phillymesh.net Monitoring - Node Explorer
+# phillymesh.net Monitoring - Node Exporter

 Philly Mesh is running a monitoring suite composed of several pieces of software.
 This document covers the installation of [node-exporter](https://github.com/prometheus/node_exporter), an exporter for machine metrics. node-exporter is designed to be used along with [Prometheus](https://prometheus.io/), an open-source monitoring system.